 The new tri-band Wi-Fi 5 mesh system is almost identical to the EnGenius ESR580 I reviewed late last year.
 So it’s an oddball.
 But it does have a few crucial differences, enough to edge out its older clone in reliability.

 The EnGenius is among the worst mesh systems I’ve worked with, so outdoing it doesn’t mean much.
-The point here is the TRENDnet does that by quite a large margin.
+The point here is that TRENDnet does that by quite a large margin.